Stemm (band)

 STEMM is an American heavy metal band from Niagara Falls, New York.
-STEMM was formed in 1998 by Joe Cafarella and Jimi Penque, along with Louis Penque, Russ Martin and Alex Scouten made up the original lineup of the band.
-Alex left the band in 1999, and was briefly replaced by guitarist Fred Blackwell.
+STEMM was formed in 1998 by Joe Cafarella and Jimi Penque, along with Louis Penque, Russ Martin, and Alex Scouten, made up the original lineup of the band.
+Alex left the band in 1999 and was briefly replaced by guitarist Fred Blackwell.
 Rich Spalla replaced Fred shortly after.
 This lineup remained intact until 2003.
-Joe and Rich merged with drummer Danny Nelligan, bassist Stephen Crowl, and vocalist TJ Frost of Buffalo band 5 Years Gone, to create a new incarnation of the band.
-This lineup also saw a change in the musical direction of the band from Rapcore to more of a metal act.
+Joe and Rich merged with drummer Danny Nelligan (SKUNgK), bassist Stephen Crowl (SKUNgK), and vocalist TJ Frost (Yellow No. 5) of Buffalo band 5 Years Gone, to create a new incarnation of the band.
+This lineup also saw a change in the musical direction of the band from hardcore/rap to more of a metalcore act.

-This lineups first two concerts were a showcase for Metalblade Records, and opening for Sevendust.
-The band performed on many Jägermeister Tours, opening for such acts as Hatebreed, Chimaira, Staind, Godsmack, Soulfly, Trivium, Arch Enemy and Black Label Society.
+This lineup's first two shows were a showcase for Metal Blade Records, opening for major act, Sevendust.
+The band performed on many Jägermeister Tours overtime, opening for major/large acts such as Hatebreed, Chimaira, Staind, Godsmack, Soulfly, Trivium, Arch Enemy, and Black Label Society.
 STEMM also played the last full show of Dimebag Darrell (Pantera/Damageplan) in Buffalo, NY, the night before he was killed on stage in Columbus, Ohio.

 STEMM began a hiatus on December 1, 2012.
-In early 2019, it was announced on the band's Facebook page that they would be releasing new music later in the year.
+Then, in early 2019, it was announced on the band's Facebook page that they would be releasing new music later in the year.

 STEMM was endorsed by ESP Guitars, Jägermeister, Dream Cymbals, Regal Tip drumsticks and Mesa Boogie.